- Active Chemical Ingredients

-Flea and tick infestation create major health problems in dogs and cats, and control presents an economic burden to their owners.
+Flea and tick infestation is a major health problem in dogs and cats, and control presents an economic burden to their owners.
 Traditionally, a wide array of ectoparasiticides has been available, and switching among brands was frequent, leading to problems in achieving acceptable external parasite control.
-Veterinarians are uniquely qualified to explain the host/parasite interrelationships and advise clients on selection of the most suitable control program.
+Veterinarians are uniquely qualified to explain the host/parasite interrelationships and advise owners on selection of the most suitable control program.
 However, many pet owners still purchase flea and tick products in supermarkets or pet supply shops where professional advice is not available.
 Recent advances in product technology have greatly expanded the available options for veterinarians and pet owners.
 However, this wide array of available parasiticides can lead to confusion.
 Veterinarians should become familiar with these technologic improvements in both insecticidal chemistry and delivery systems and encourage client education by their staff.

 Currently, three macrocyclic lactones are used for control of internal and external parasites in dogs and cats: selamectin and aprinomectin, which are semisynthetic avermectins, and moxidectin, a semisynthetic milbemycin.
-Although the exact mode of action of macrocyclic lactones is not fully elucidated, it is believed that they bind to glutamate-gated chloride channels in the parasites' nervous system, increasing their permeability and allowing for the rapid and continued influx of CI– into the nerve cell.
+Although the exact mode of action of macrocyclic lactones is not fully elucidated, it is believed that they bind to glutamate-gated chloride channels in the parasites’ nervous system, increasing their permeability and allowing for the rapid and continued influx of Cl– into the nerve cell.
 This inhibits nerve activity and causes paralysis of the parasite.
-Selamectin is presented as a single active ingredient; moxidectin is combined with imidacloprid (see Neonicotinoids, below); and eprinomectin has been combined with fipronil (see Phenylpyrazoles, below), (S)-methoprene (see Insect Growth Regulators, below), and praziquantel.
+Selamectin is presented as a single active ingredient; moxidectin is combined with imidacloprid (see Neonicotinoids, below); and eprinomectin has been combined with fipronil (see Phenylpyrazoles, below), S-methoprene (see Insect Growth Regulators, below), and praziquantel.
 These macrocyclic lactones are applied topically, rapidly absorbed through the skin, and distributed via the blood.
 They have activity against a variety of internal and external parasites.

 Two groups of compounds, organophosphates and carbamates, share the same mechanism of action—inhibition of acetylcholinesterase.
 This enzyme normally is responsible for acetylcholine (neurotransmitter) destruction.
 Applications of organophosphates or carbamates to insects produce spontaneous muscular contractions followed by paralysis.
 The binding of organophosphates to acetylcholinesterase is more persistent, if not permanent, whereas the interaction with carbamates is reversible.
 These compounds were once very popular for their prolonged action and potency.
 However, the use of organophosphates has declined because their low margin of safety and slight variance from approved use or continued use may lead to toxicity.
 When these compounds are used for flea or tick control, it should be determined before treatment whether any other cholinesterase inhibitor has been used on the animal or in its environment.
 Organophosphates for small animal therapy include chlorpyrifos, dichlorvos, malathion, diazinon, phosmet, fenthion, chlorfenvinphos, and cythioate.
 Carbamates include carbaryl and propoxur.